hyl3rid/blog/data/blog/veganfrenchtoast.md

 **For the french toast:**

 4 bread slices of choice
-1 cup milk, unsweetened
+1 cup almond milk, unsweetened
-1 egg
+½ tbsp of ground flaxseeds
 A pinch of cinnamon powder
 A pinch of nutmeg
-Butter for frying
+Coconut oil for frying

 ### Instructions